 If you could get a glimpse inside your aortic artery, you would see that it’s much like the inside of a garden hose.
 It has a thick inner layer with a thinner outer layer as protection.
 When the artery is healthy, that muscular inner layer is round and wide.
 This allows easy flow of blood … Read More

-“I’m at my wit’s end.”
+Contributor: Thomas Frazier, II, PhD “I’m at my wit’s end.”
 Many parents of children with autism have uttered these words when faced with challenging symptoms.
 Some children are prone to self-injury — or even aggression toward others.
 Some children are likely to wander off, so parents have to watch them 24-7.
-Still others suffer from attention deficits that keep them … Read More
+Still others suffer from … Read More

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy